Schedule a Publication

 Tags

-Tags are used to filter reports when viewing the master portal page.
-If hundreds of reports have been published it's important to be able to quickly narrow down the required report.
+Tags are used to filter reports on the master portal page.
+If hundreds of reports have been published, tags help quickly narrow down the required report.
 At least one tag is required.

 Add a Tag

-Officially adding tags to the MCS database will enable auto-complete when specifying tags for future reports.
-Adding a comma delimited string can be used to add more than one tag at once.
-Deleting a tag can be achieved by selecting it from the drop down list and click the delete button.
+Adding tags to the MCS database enables auto-complete when specifying tags for future reports.
+A comma-delimited string can be used to add multiple tags at once.
+To delete a tag, select it from the drop-down and click Delete.

 When To Publish